blazium-engine/blazium-docs/tutorials/shaders/advanced_postprocessing.rst

     POSITION = vec4(VERTEX.xy, 1.0, 1.0);
   }

-.. note:: In versions of Godot earlier than 4.3, this code recommended using ``POSITION = vec4(VERTEX, 1.0);``
-          which implicitly assumed the clip-space near plane was at ``0.0``.
-          That code is now incorrect and will not work in versions 4.3+ as we use a "reversed-z" depth buffer now where the near plane is at ``1.0``.

 Even with this vertex shader, the quad keeps disappearing.
 This is due to frustum culling, which is done on the CPU.
 Frustum culling uses the camera matrix and the AABBs of Meshes to determine if the Mesh will be visible *before* passing it to the GPU.
-The CPU has no knowledge of what we are doing with the vertices, so it assumes the coordinates specified refer to world positions, not clip space positions, which results in Godot culling the quad when we turn away from the center of the scene.
+The CPU has no knowledge of what we are doing with the vertices, so it assumes the coordinates specified refer to world positions, not clip space positions, which results in Blazium culling the quad when we turn away from the center of the scene.
 In order to keep the quad from being culled, there are a few options:

 1. Add the QuadMesh as a child to the camera, so the camera is always pointed at it